Poker Basics, Poker Strategy, Tournaments

 Small blind, on the other hand, is a position from which you will not want to get too involved, and you will usually want to be 3-betting when you do to offset the positional disadvantage and eliminate the big blind from the pot.

-There are many other tricks you will need to learn to apply in different spots, but the first trick is to always be aware of which position you are in, which position the player playing against you is in, and what that means for theirs and your respective ranges.
+There are many other tricks you will need to learn to apply in different spots, but the first trick is to always be aware of which position you are in, which position the player playing against you is in, and what that means for their and your respective ranges.

 Master MTT poker with smart positioning.
 Play tighter early, looser late.
 Exploit cutoff and button for blinds.
 Capitalize on big blind odds.
 Small blind?
 3-bet wisely to overcome positional disadvantage.
 Know positions, adapt ranges, win tournaments.

-Makes sure you know the names of all the relevant positions at the poker table.
+Make sure you know the names of all the relevant positions at the poker table.

 MTT Poker Tip #3 – Defend Your Blind Often